Travel

 A great way to see these areas is on the 606, a repurposed walkable rail line that gives you an elevated view.
 You’ll find public parks, art installations, and plenty of joggers along the 2.7-mile stretch.

-THE BEAN: MILLENNIUM PARK
+THE BEAN AT MILLENNIUM PARK

 It seems that no trip to Chicago can happen without taking a selfie next to Anish Kapoor’s giant sculpture ‘Cloud Gate’.
 Affectionately known as ‘The Bean’ the public artwork has become synonymous with the Chicago experience.